Computational Relations for Trace Semantics¶

 For projects that still use the historical names, the following shims maintain

-compatibility with the new definitions in Interface.STS
+compatibility with the new definitions in Interface.STS:

 Computational-ReflexiveTransitiveClosure : {STS : C → S → Sig → S → Type} → ⦃ Computational STS Err ⦄ → Computational (ReflexiveTransitiveClosure {sts = STS}) Err Computational-ReflexiveTransitiveClosure = it Computational-ReflexiveTransitiveClosureᵢ : {STS : C × ℕ → S → Sig → S → Type} → ⦃ Computational STS Err ⦄ → Computational (ReflexiveTransitiveClosureᵢ {sts = STS}) Err Computational-ReflexiveTransitiveClosureᵢ = it